thlorenz/valuepack/data/mine.md

 # fields

-fields from the npm registry db that will be useful to store
+fields from the npm registry db and github that will be useful to store

-- indexes in bold
+- fields to be indexed in **bold**
-- may not need in italic
+- fields we may not need in *italic*

 ## npm users

-~8300
+count: ~8300

 ### Get all users